 Consent must be informed, freely given and mutual.
 If coercion, intimidation, threats or physical force are used there is no consent.
-If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature or extent of the sexual situation, there is no consent: this includes impairment or incapacitation due to alcohol or drug consumption, or being asleep or unconscious.
+If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature or extent of the sexual situation, there is no consent: this includes impairment or incapacitation due to alcohol or drug consumption, being asleep or unconscious.
 Inducement of incapacitation of another with the intent to affect the ability of an individual to consent or refuse to consent to sexual contact almost always, if not always, negates consent.
 Silence does not necessarily constitute consent.
 Whether a person has taken advantage of a position of influence over an alleged victim may be a factor in determining consent.
-Under Florida law, "consent" is defined as intelligent, knowing, and voluntary consent and does not include coerced submission.
-The law further states that "consent" shall not be deemed or construed to mean the failure by the alleged victim to offer physical resistance to the offender.
-Reference §794.011(1)(a), Florida Statutes.